 The doctor checked her diaper in office and it immediately tested positive for blood in the stool again.

-Eliminate Dairy and Soy in Diet – An MSPI treatment
+Follow A MSPI Diet – Eliminate Dairy and Soy Which Is An MSPI Treatment

-Ultimately, the way to “cure” MSPi is to eliminate dairy proteins and soy proteins from your child’s diet.
+Ultimately, the way to “cure” MSPi is to eliminate dairy proteins and soy proteins from your child’s diet, which for many MSPI mama’s it means following a Breastfeeding MSPI diet.

 Breastfeeding and MSPI